sensedeep/dynamodb-onetable/README.md

 OneTable can log full request parameters and responses to assist you in debugging and understanding how your API requests are being translated to DynamoDB.

 The `logger` parameter configures a logging callback that will be invoked as required to log data.
-The logger function has the signature
+The logger function has the signature:

 ```javascript
 const table = new Table({